Fund for race discrimination cases

 Our fund for race discrimination cases is part of our Legal Support Scheme.

 People who experience discrimination can find it difficult to cover the costs of taking legal action.

 Our Legal Support Scheme began in 2017.
-It provides vital funding and legal assistance to individuals, so they can pursue their claims and access the justice they deserve.
+It provides vital funding and legal assistance to individuals so they can access the justice they deserve.

 We also continue to take landmark cases that make the law clearer and set a precedent.

 Previous legal cases and projects

 When Sandeep and Reena Mander applied to adopt a baby, they were told White couples would be given preference.
 We supported their legal case and the court ruled they had been discriminated against.